hash-545/Cybersecurity-Labs-Activities/SOC Training/Zeek/Network Logs Analysis/README.md

 - Effective network threat detection combines **signatures, scripts, packages, and log analysis** for comprehensive monitoring.

 ## Screenshots
-Please refer to the attached screenshots in this directory
+Please refer to the attached screenshots in this directory.